rmkatti/skymapper/README.md

 skymapper
 =========

-Python-implemented tool for visualizing and analysis of all sky and deep sky scans
+Python tool for visualization and analysis of all-sky and deep sky scans